 Do you become gay or are you born that way?

-Whenever I read this question, Lady Gaga’s “Born this way” immediately pops into my head.
+Are you born gay, or is it something that develops over time?
+Whenever I think about this question, Lady Gaga’s “Born this way” immediately pops into my head.
 This song has become somewhat of an anthem among the gay community, and rightfully so.
 She makes some excellent points.

 But the truth is, I have mixed feelings about this topic, because I can say with almost 100% confidence that I was not born gay.
 In fact, for the majority of my life, I identified as straight and never questioned otherwise.
 Only when I reached my mid-teens did I start to experience “inklings” that I might be attracted to women, and even then I didn’t consider myself bisexual.
 Fast forward ten years – I’m married to a woman, and I still don’t believe that I’m genetically altered just because I identify as gay.
 I’m the same human I was when I was born, but my desires have shifted.